ChatGPTAccount321312/Auri_Chatbot/README.md

 ---

 ## Note
-Auri does not include a dataset.
-You must provide your own training data (for example, a UTF-8 text file) before training or running the model.
+Auri is **not pretrained** and does not include a dataset.
+You must provide your own training data (for example, a UTF-8 text file) and train the model before using it.

 ---